SpiralMoon/maplestory.openapi/csharp/README.md

 English | [한국어](./README-ko.md)

 ## Notice
+>💡 Notice 1: Migration is required when updating to version 3.5.0.
+Please refer to the documentation for [Migration](https://github.com/SpiralMoon/maplestory.openapi/tree/master/csharp/docs/migration-en.md).
+>

->🌏 Notice 1: Starting from version 3.4.0, support for tms region has been added.
+>🌏 Notice 2: Starting from version 3.4.0, support for tms region has been added.
 You can now retrieve data from [KMS](https://maplestory.nexon.com/), [TMS](https://maplestory.beanfun.com/), [MSEA](http://www.maplesea.com/index/).
 >
->🌏 Notice 2: Starting from version 3.0.0, support for msea region has been added.
+>🌏 Notice 3: Starting from version 3.0.0, support for msea region has been added.
 >
->💡 Notice 3: Migration is required when updating from version 2.x.x to 3.0.0.
+>💡 Notice 4: Migration is required when updating from version 2.x.x to 3.0.0.
 Please refer to the documentation for [Migration](https://github.com/SpiralMoon/maplestory.openapi/tree/master/csharp/docs/migration-en.md).

 ## Installation